ustaxcourt/ef-cms/docs/environments/setup.md

       - e.g. `cd iam/terraform/environment-specific/main && ../bin/deploy-app.sh $ENVIRONMENT`
     - mention your `DYNAMSOFT_PRODUCT_KEYS_$ENVIRONMENT`
 8. Run the `deploy-app.sh` command that you just added to `SETUP.md`.
-10. Modify `.circleci/config.yml` to add `$ENVIRONMENT` to every step under `build-and-deploy` where you want it to be built and deployed.
+9. Modify `.circleci/config.yml` to add `$ENVIRONMENT` to every step under `build-and-deploy` where you want it to be built and deployed.
-11. Update CircleCI to have all the new environment variables needed.
+10. Update CircleCI to have all the new environment variables needed.
+11. Setting up Users

+    1. The new environment will require an admin account for creating users.
+Run the following command to create the admin account.
+NOTE: this script also deactivates this user.

+        ```bash
+        node shared/admin-tools/user/setup-admin.js
+        ```

+    1.

 Then, follow the instructions found in the [Blue-Green Migration documentation](../BLUE_GREEN_MIGRATION.md) for a first-time deployment.